Joshua Parra, DVM, DACVECC

-Dr. Ethan Mosley is a staff Emergency veterinarian in the Emergency and Critical Care Department at Florida Veterinary Referral Center & 24-hour Emergency Hospital (FVRC).
+Dr. Ethan Mosley is an Emergency veterinarian at Florida Veterinary Referral Center & 24-hour Emergency Hospital (FVRC).

 Dr. Mosley received his veterinary degree from Michigan State University in 2008.
 After practicing general small animal medicine and emergency medicine in the Chicago area for several years, Dr. Mosley moved to Florida to continue practicing emergency medicine.
 His professional interests include surgery and ultrasonography.